SurniaUlula/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.14.0-dev.1 (2021/02/08)**
+**Version 4.14.0-b.1 (2021/02/08)**

-To support the new [Google price drop feature in search results](https://developers.google.com/search/docs/data-types/product#price-drop), product offer markup has been changed to include all offers as a single array (by default) instead of aggregating offers by currency.
+To support the new [price drop appearance feature in Google search results](https://developers.google.com/search/docs/data-types/product#price-drop), product offer markup has been changed to include all offers as a single array (by default) instead of aggregating offers by currency.

 * **New Features**
 	* Added a new "Aggregate Offers by Currency" option in the SSO &gt; Schema Markup settings page (unchecked by default).